MojoliciousDotIO/mojolicious.io/blog/2018/12/24/async-await-the-mojo-way/index.markdown

     localhost:3000?url=https%3A%2F%2Fmojolicious.org&url=https%3A%2F%2Fmojolicious.io&url=https%3A%2F%2Fmetacpan.org

 That code is almost exactly what you'd write for a blocking implementation except that it would block the server and it have to fetch the urls sequentially.
+Instead, since it is written nonblocking, the requests are all made concurrently and the server is still free to respond to new clients.
-And yet the code is very easy to follow.
+And yet the code is still very easy to follow.

 Note: the [PromiseActions](https://metacpan.org/pod/Mojolicious::Plugin::PromiseActions) plugin automatically attaches error handlers to the controller action when it returns a promise; it is highly recommended when using async actions.